-If your project does not comply with the Dwelling house (small lot) code or other relevant codes, a development application is required to be submitted to Council.
+Council will require a development application if your project does not comply with the Dwelling house (small lot) code or other relevant codes.

-Overlays that may be applicable to the development of a house include, but are not limited to, the Traditional building character overlay, the Flood overlays, the Coastal hazard overlay, the Significant landscape tree overlay, and the Waterway corridor overlay.
+Overlays that may be applicable to the development of a house include, but are not limited to the:

 Traditional building character overlay

-If you are in the Character residential zone it is likely that you will be in the Traditional building character overlay.
-If you are building or extending a small lot house in Traditional building character overlay you may have to submit a Code assessable development application to Council.
+If you are in the Character residential zone, it is likely you will be in the Traditional building character overlay.
+If you are building or extending a small lot house in traditional building character overlay, you may have to submit a Code assessable development application to Council.

-Your proposal will also have to comply with the Traditional building character (design) overlay code in addition to the Dwelling house (small lot) code.
+Your proposal will also have to comply with the Traditional building character (design) overlay code and the Dwelling house (small lot) code.

-To save the cost of a separate building application at a later date, you should think about including details of any sheds, garages, carports, or other structures you have in mind with your application.
+You can save the cost of a separate building application at a later date, by including details of other structures you have in mind.
+These can include sheds, garages, carports, or other structures.
 These are often subject to building approval if constructed separately.